Newly elected mayor 'just a Brentwood guy'

 The site had its topographical challenges and was difficult to develop on, Troy said.
-A grocery store was sought out as an anchor store for the center.
+A grocery store was sought as an anchor store for the center.

 “I'm the Brentwood guy, leading the Brentwood project,” Troy said.

-Troy became the director of the county's department of economic development, where he was in charge of consolidating planning department, development department and redevelopment authority — cutting costs and staff, creating one department and getting it off of the county's budget.
+Troy became the director of the county's department of economic development, where he was in charge of consolidating the planning department, development department and redevelopment authority — cutting costs and staff, creating one department and getting it off of the county's budget.